abhilashkulkarniofficial/masters-usa/GRE/Readme.md

 Revise all the sets practiced in the that week.
 * Mock test:
 Take 1 mock test.
 Keep the environment like a testing centre.
 Keep an A4 size sheet and a pencil with you for solving the problems.
 After the test, analyse your performance according to the report.
 Make a note of the sections you didn’t perform well and practice those sections again.
+And after every practice test, go back to the test and make sure you review the kinds of mistake you've made.
+Identify your strengths and weaknesses through this process.

 ### Making notes:
 * Vocabulary building: